bradrn/brassica/Documentation.md

 This can be extremely useful when prototyping new rules, but is very slow for longer rulesets.
 For this reason, live updating is disabled by default.

-The command-line interface offers far fewer options than does the interactive interface.
+The command-line interface offers far fewer options than the graphical interfaces do.
 Invoke it by running `brassica path/to/your/rules.bsc`.
 `brassica` takes words as input on stdin, and outputs to stdout the results of applying the selected ruleset to these words.